 So let’s think for a moment about why this line of thinking is naïve and catastrophically flawed.
-First, yes, the basic premise Lara is discussing here is correct.
-A fountain of youth or other immortality device would have the potential to change the world and, more appropriately, humankind.
+First, yes, the basic premise Lara is discussing here is correct; a fountain of youth or other immortality device would have the potential to change the world and, more appropriately, humankind.
 But for the better?

 Hardly.
-It’s true that a variety of human maladies could feasibly be either eradicated or heavily improved by something like this.
-But given humanity’s bloody and unpleasant history, do you honestly believe this is the outcome we could expect?
+It’s true that a variety of human maladies could feasibly be either eradicated or heavily improved by something like this, but given humanity’s bloody and unpleasant history, do you honestly believe this is the outcome we could expect?

 But let’s say for sake of argument that the governments of the world came together in a spirit of cooperation and refined a new drug to grant immortality and immunity to all disease.
 How would that go?

-Unless the drug works to actively reverse aging, elderly people would be stuck as elderly people.
-The choice being to either live with whatever debilitating problems they have as a result of their age, or to simply die while everyone else lives on forever.
+Unless the drug works to actively reverse aging, elderly people would be stuck as elderly people, with the choice being to either live with whatever debilitating problems they have as a result of their age, or to simply die while everyone else lives on forever.

 Children would probably never grow up since a degree of aging in their cells is necessary for this development to occur.
-Therefore they’d have to be ineligible for the drug until they mature to the necessary degree.
-Probably around 25 years, as that’s roughly when the brain stops developing.
-Which means all our children and young adults would be susceptible to disease, suffering, and death, and would therefore have to be protected.
-Coddled, in fact.
+Therefore they’d have to be ineligible for the drug until they mature to the necessary degree (probably around 25 years, as that’s roughly when the brain stops developing).
+Which means all our children and young adults would be susceptible to disease, suffering, and death, and would therefore have to be protected… coddled, in fact.

 And then there are the aforementioned accidents.
 Living forever sounds nice if you don’t stop to think about it at all.
 But what happens if you wreck your car and lose a leg?
 Does this drug allow for the regrowth of full limbs?
 Probably not.
 So where does that leave you?
 Living for potentially decades or even centuries without that limb, at least until technology advanced sufficiently to replace it… but would that even happen when there’s very little real pressure for technology to be developed any more?

 Would the drug reverse the effects of, let’s say for example, sclerosis of the liver?
 Would you even be able to get drunk any longer?
 Or would the miracle drug that stops aging also interfere with other, normal functions of the human body such as intoxication?